Generic Name: indomethacin (IN-doe-METH-a-sin)

 - Do not take aspirin while you are using indomethacin capsules unless your doctor tells you to.

 - Indomethacin capsules may interfere with certain lab tests.
-Be sure your doctor and lab personnel know that you take indomethacin capsules.
+Be sure your doctor and lab personnel know that you are taking indomethacin capsules.

-- Lab tests, including kidney function, complete blood cell counts, and blood pressure, may be done to monitor your progress or to check for side effects.
+- Lab tests, including kidney function, liver function, complete blood cell counts, and blood pressure, may be performed while you use indomethacin capsules.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use indomethacin capsules with caution in the ELDERLY; they may be more sensitive to its effects, including stomach bleeding, kidney problems, confusion, or mental changes.

-- PREGNANCY and BREAST-FEEDING: Indomethacin capsules may harm the fetus.
-Do not use it during the last 3 months of pregnancy.
+- PREGNANCY and BREAST-FEEDING: Indomethacin capsules may cause harm to the fetus.
+Do not use it if you are more than 29 weeks pregnant.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using indomethacin capsules while you are pregnant.
 Indomethacin capsules is found in breast milk.
 Do not breast-feed while you are taking indomethacin capsules.

 Possible side effects of indomethacin capsules: